Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) progress the purposes of the association through public education and political and non-political campaigning, including running candidates for election at all levels of government, and

-   2. providing an organisational structure for groups of like minded members who share a similar interpretation of methods of campaigning, chosen target audience, brand identity and the Association's purposes,
+   b) providing an organisational structure for groups of like minded members who share a similar interpretation of methods of campaigning, chosen target audience, brand identity and the Association's purposes,

-   3. engage Members at a practical level;
+   c) engage Members at a practical level;

-   4. coordinate and run campaigns and mobilisation efforts through Local Campaign Teams;
+   d) coordinate and run campaigns and mobilisation efforts through Local Campaign Teams;

-   5. foster the achievement of the Association’s objectives;
+   e) foster the achievement of the Association’s objectives;

-   6. expand the profile of the Association;
+   f) expand the profile of the Association;

-   7. expand the Membership of the Association;
+   g) expand the Membership of the Association;

-   8. to develop policy for implementation at federal, state, and local government levels.
+   h) to develop policy for implementation at federal, state, and local government levels.

-   9. to preselect effective candidates to run at federal, state, and local government levels.
+   i) to preselect effective candidates to run at federal, state, and local government levels.

 > **Note:** There is no restriction on more than one ****Branch running a candidate in the same electorate / ward or equivalent in these rules.

-   10. allocate preferences in electorates / ward or equivalent where Branch candidates are running.
+   j) allocate preferences in electorates / ward or equivalent where Branch candidates are running.

-   11. where desired to present preselected candidates to the Association for formal endorsement by the Association.
+   k) where desired to present preselected candidates to the Association for formal endorsement by the Association.

 > **Note:** There is no restriction on the Association endorsing more than one candidate for any given electorate / ward or equivalent in these rules.

-   12. where a Branch has a candidate endorsed by the Association the Branch must submit relevant material to enable electoral returns to be successfully completed by the Association.
+   l) where a Branch has a candidate endorsed by the Association the Branch must submit relevant material to enable electoral returns to be successfully completed by the Association.

-   13. raise money, subject to rule 96, to support campaigns; and
+   m) raise money, subject to rule 96, to support campaigns; and

-   14. take action to prevent corruption and the abuse of power within and by the Association
+   n) take action to prevent corruption and the abuse of power within and by the Association

 3. Branches are formed from:

-   a) (a) pre existing organisations of 50 or more members; or
+   a) pre existing organisations of 50 or more members; or

-   2. (b) a group of 50 or more existing members of the Association who wish to form a new branch.
+   b) a group of 50 or more existing members of the Association who wish to form a new branch.

 4. Branches must agree to the purposes of the Association and a motion must be passed by a prospective Branch at an Inaugural, Annual or Special General meeting of their membership to this effect.